-For example, Sorrell went after Republican gubernatorial candidate Brian Dubie over the innocuous fact that his campaign had shared polling data with the Republican Governors Association (RGA), even though there is nothing obviously corrupting about members of a political party cooperating in a campaign-which is, after all, the whole purpose of a political party.
+For example, Sorrell went after Republican gubernatorial candidate Brian Dubie over the innocuous fact

+Few state attorneys general have done more damage to the rule of law than Vermont's William Sorrell. that his campaign had shared polling data with the Republican Governors Association (RGA), even though there is nothing obviously corrupting about members of a political party cooperating in a campaign-which is, after all, the whole purpose of a political party.
 To settle Sorrell's lawsuit, the RGA agreed to pay a \$30,000 fine, while Dubie agreed to pay a \$10,000 fine and make a \$10,000 donation to the Vermont Foodbank, without admitting to breaking any laws.